dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/samples/helloworld.md

 # Decode from Video Sample - Use DynamsoftCameraEnhancer as Image Source

-This sample illustrates how to recognize barcode from the video streaming.
-In this sample, you can read how to use DynamsoftCameraEnhancer to capture the video streaming.
+This sample illustrates how to recognize barcodes from the video streaming.
+In this sample, you can read how to use `DynamsoftCameraEnhancer` to capture the video streaming.

 View the samples